 That is why it is critically important to have a family law attorney in your corner with the knowledge and experience to make those narrowly tailored laws work for you.
 Whether Child Protective Services is involved, or you believe your grandchildren are being subjected to abuse or neglect, you may be entitled to custody or visitation rights.
 When faced with a difficult situation involving your grandchildren, it is vital that you know your rights.

-Contact my office today to discuss all of your visitation and custody rights to your grandchildren.
+Contact our office today to discuss all of your visitation and custody rights to your grandchildren.